SayanPal27/CerebraScan---Brain-Tumor-Segmentation/README.md

     ```
     cd Brain-Tumor-Segmentation
     ```
-3. If Anaconda is installed in system, open the python notebook and run else import the notebook into kaggle or Google Colab:
+3. If Anaconda is installed in system, open the python notebook and run else import the notebook into kaggle or Google Colaboratory

 ## Conclusion